kushr11/fyp/README.md

 If price of holding stock increase 5%, then sell
 # result
+## overall result
 result 60.csv is the result of all stocks applying the above strategy from 2021-08-23 to 2023-09-23.

+result 30.csv is the result of all stocks applying the above strategy（but down market for 30 days） from 2021-08-23 to 2023-09-23.

 1st column: stock symbol;

 2st column: final balance with initial balance=1000000;

 3st column: profit rate= (final balance-initial balance)/initial balance.
 The higher the better.

+## individual result for stocks
+./result/plotxxxx.HK.png is the result of one stock applying the above strategy(down market for 60 days) from 2021-08-23 to 2023-09-23.